markhughes/flight-skeleton/README.md

 `app/logger.php`.

 ### Webpack
-Compile your scripts using `npm run webpack` which will throw it all together in `public/dist/main.js` - check the webpack docs on how to use it more effectively.
+Compile your scripts using `npm run build` which will throw it all together in `public/dist/main.js` - check the webpack docs on how to use it more effectively.
 Your entrypoint is located in `app/resources/scripts/index.ts` if you don't want to use TypeScript just rename index.ts to index.js.

+You can also run `npm run dev` to start webpack in watch mode, great for development.

 # License
 The skeleton is licensed under the [MIT](https://opensource.org/licenses/MIT) license.